govau/circle-rotatr/README.md

 cf set-space-role ${CF_USER_TO_CREATE} ${CF_ORG} ${CF_SPACE} SpaceDeveloper
 ```

-### 2. Ensure the project is being built by CircleCI.

-Go to https://circleci.com/add-projects/gh/govau (for govau), and click "Set Up Project" next to your repo if it is showing.
-If it is already setup, it will say either "Follow Project" or "Unfollow Project".

-### 3. Add the repo into the torque configuration
+### 2. Add the repo into the torque configuration

 The cloud.gov.au torque configuration is in the private ops repo at https://github.com/AusDTO/ops/blob/master/torque/config.yaml.

-### 4. Wait for torque to run and confirm the project has the env vars set
+### 3. Wait for torque to run and confirm the project has the env vars set

 Torque runs every 24 hours, however you can run it manually.

-There should now be the expected env vars at https://circleci.com/gh/govau/project-name/edit#env-vars
+There should now be the expected env vars at https://circleci.com/gh/govau/your-repo-name-here/edit#env-vars

 ## TODO